searls/rubbycop/manual/configuration.md

 The file
 [config/default.yml](https://github.com/bbatsov/rubocop/blob/master/config/default.yml)
-under the RuboCop home directory contains the default settings that all configurations inherit from.
+under the RubbyCop home directory contains the default settings that all configurations inherit from.
 Project and personal `.rubocop.yml` files need only make settings that are different from the default ones.
 If there is no `.rubocop.yml` file in the project or home